Sanyo MR-909, tape recorder, tape recorder

 Sanyo MR-909, power final repair

-Initially I thought that the problem was a blown transistor, so much so that I had bought some on the internet for a few euros.
-Disassembling the cooling fin of the transistor, I realized that this had to be isolated from the metal of the various supports and screws.
-In fact, one of the screws that screwed it touched the fin and put it in short circuit.
-Once the screw was isolated, the problem was solved and the voltage at the central point between the two transistors settled at about half that of the supply.
+Initially I thought the problem was a burnt transistor, so much so that I had purchased some on the Internet for a few euros.
+By dismantling the cooling foam of the transistor, I realized that this was to be isolated from the metal of the various supports and screws.
+In fact, one of the screws who screwed it touched the flap and brought it into short circuit.
+Once the screw isolated, the problem has been solved and the tension in the central point between the two transistors settled at about half of the power supply.

 Replacing the capacitors of the tape recorder (recapping)

 I already knew that electrolytic capacitors degrade over time.
-What amazed me was finding virtually all capacitors with particularly out-of-range capacities, with cracks on the casing and swollen.
+What surprised me was to find practically all capacitors with particularly out of range skills, with cracks on the envelope and swollen.

 I therefore had to replace all the electrolytic capacitors, doing a complete recapping.